shohail08/competitive-exam-data-analysis/README.md

-# National Level Exam Analysis - NEET 2024
+# National Level Exam Analysis -  2024

 ## Overview
 This project analyzes the **National Level Exam NEET 2024** and its associated data, including: